TheEmidee/UEMissionSystem/README.md

 You need to implement the `Execute` function in the blueprint and do whatever the action needs to do.
 When the action is over, you need to call `FinishExecute`.

 Note that all actions must be finished before going to the next step.
-This means that all start actions of an objective must must be finished before the objective `Execute` function is called.
+This means that all start actions of an objective must be finished before the objective `Execute` function is called.
 Or that all end actions of a mission must be finished before the mission is effectively completed.

 ## Run unit tests